Non-standard cosmology: Anisotropic universe

 Isotropicity – the idea that the universe looks the same in all directions – is one of the core assumptions that enters into the Friedmann equations.
-In 2008 however, scientists working on Wilkinson Microwave Anisotropy Probe data claimed to have detected a 600–1000 km/s flow of clusters toward a 20-degree patch of sky between the constellations of Centaurus and Vela.
+In 2008 however, scientists working on the Wilkinson Microwave Anisotropy Probe data claimed to have detected a 600–1000 km/s flow of clusters toward a 20-degree patch of sky between the constellations of Centaurus and Vela.
 They suggested that the motion may be a remnant of the influence of no-longer-visible regions of the universe prior to inflation.
 The detection is controversial, and other scientists have found that the universe is isotropic to a great degree.

+Massive compact halo object (MACHO)

+Solitary black holes, neutron stars, burnt-out dwarf stars, and other massive objects that are hard to detect are collectively known as MACHOs; some scientists initially hoped that baryonic MACHOs could account for and explain all the dark matter.
+However, evidence has accumulated that these objects cannot explain a large fraction of the dark matter mass.

 Exotic dark matter

-In Lambda-CDM, dark matter is an extremely inert form of matter that does not interact with both ordinary matter (baryons) and light, but still exerts gravitational effects.
+In Lambda-CDM, dark matter is a form of matter that interacts with both ordinary matter and light only through gravitational effects.
 To produce the large-scale structure we see today, dark matter is "cold" (the 'C' in Lambda-CDM), i.e. non-relativistic.
 Dark matter has not been conclusively identified, and its exact nature is the subject of intense study.
-The leading dark matter candidates are weakly interacting massive particles (WIMPs) and axions.
-Both of these are new elementary particles not included in the Standard Model of Particle Physics.
-A major difference between the two is their mass: WIMPs generally have masses in the GeV range, while axions are much lighter, with masses in the meV range or lower.

-WIMPs and axions are far from the only dark matter candidates, and there are a variety of other proposals, e.g.:
+Hypothetical weakly interacting massive particles (WIMPs), axions and primordial black holes are the leading dark matter candidates but there are a variety of other proposals, e.g.: